otrv4/otrv4/otrv4.md

 * If the state is not `ENCRYPTED_MESSAGES`:

-  * Inform the user that an unreadable encrypted message was received.
-  * Reply with an Error Message with `ERROR_2`.
+  * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.

 * Otherwise: